Taylor A. Purdee: Film

-COVID-19

 Purdee served as the curator for a collection of documentary films directed by Lee Grant which was re-released theatrically for the first time in late 2019, beginning as part of a retrospective on Grant's work at New York's Film Forum.
-The extended life of the documentary collection in theaters was cut short by theater closures at the onset of the coronavirus outbreak.
+The extended life of the documentary collection in theaters was cut short by theater closures due to COVID-19 lockdowns.
 Purdee was asked to reimagine the series as one of the earliest examples of a virtual cinema release.
 Adding a series of program notes and new or unreleased interviews with Grant, as well as excerpts from the Kirk Douglas archive, the series was renamed 20th Century Woman: The Documentary Films of Lee Grant.
 It became the "first virtual repertory series" and received critical praise for bringing Grant's films back into the public eye and highlighting the plight of independent movie theaters during the crisis.

-In August 2020 Playbill announced that Hope Runs High would release Purdee's musical film Killian & the Comeback Kids as one of the first new films and only independents to return exclusively to American theaters during the crisis.
+In August 2020, Playbill reported that Hope Runs High would release Purdee's musical film Killian & the Comeback Kids as one of the first new films and only independents to return exclusively to American theaters during the crisis.